abhirathb/abhirathb.github.io/content/homepage/about.md

 * I started out work at Elucidata, a start-up solving for data driven Drug-Target Discovery.
 I worked in a variety of roles including Data and Software related.
 I found that I enjoyed engineering the most!
 * Now, I work at Azure Networking, specifically in **Azure Front Door** which is Microsoft's CDN offering!

-My passion is to grow in life to experience it at my terms.
-Creating software, writing, and science are all means to that end.
+I just enjoy chasing my curiosity and creating software, writing, and science are all means to that end.
 I enjoy writing about how I process life through the frameworks of science, statistics and probability that my training have lent me.
 In that pursuit, I'm extremely lucky to have found a life partner in Shilpa, who's finishing her PhD in biology.
-We bond over science, food and comfort TV like New Girl and How I met your Mother.
+We bond over science, food and comfort TV like New Girl and The Office.